 - Two information sessions will be held on June 30 and July 15 to explain about the program features, application process and details of the online learning and webinars of the Academy 2021.
 Click here for more information and registration to the Online Information Session.

 Background of the program

 The Academy was launched in 2019, based on the agreement between Mr. Yuzaki Hidehiko, Governor of Hiroshima Prefecture and Beatrice Fihn, Executive Director of ICAN.
-The first Academy held in Summer 2019 was an in-person program, in which 15 students and young professionals from different areas of the world came to Hiroshima to participate.
+The first Academy held in Summer 2019 was an in-person program, in which 15 students and young professionals from different regions of the world came to Hiroshima to participate.
 In 2020, the program was rearranged into two parts; Part 1 as online learning and webinars, and Part 2 planned to be an in-person training program in Hiroshima.
 31 participants joined Part 1 to learn together virtually, but sadly Part 2 had to be cancelled due to the COVID-19 situation.
 Check out the previous academies: Academy 2019 / Academy 2020

 Program Overview ICAN Hiroshima Academy 2021: